Azure/azure-sdk/releases/2020-08/js.md

 ##### New Features

-- Changed the package version to `3.0.0-preview.1` to reduce confusion with older versions of the Azure Form Recognizer SDKs.
 - Switched from using the service endpoint version `2.0-preview` to the now generally-available version `2.0`.
-- Changed the type of the `options` bag parameter of `beginRecognizeReceipts` and `beginRecognizeReceiptsFromUrl` to `BeginRecognizeReceiptsOptions`.
-- Added a `pageNumber` property to the `FormTable` and `FormTableCell` types indicating the number of the page where the table/cell appeared within the input document.
-- Made the `rowSpan`, `columnSpan`, `isHeader`, and `isFooter` properties of the `FormTableCell` type non-optional to reflect that they have default values.

 ### Azure Key Vault Keys, Secrets and Certificates